peacefighter1996/Autabee.RosCommunication/README.md

 ## Course Usage
 This project is developed as part of the TU-Delft course `RO47007 Multidisciplinary Project 2023/24` by one of the groups.
 However, this project is open source and can be used by anyone.
 But due to the nature of the project and course development, usage comes with the following conditions.

-- **Attribution**: If you use this project in your project, you must attribute the original authors.
+- **Attribution**: If you use this project is used in your project, you must attribute the original authors.
 This means that in documentation and presentation you must mention the original authors.
-- **Credit**: In return for supporting this project, you will be credited in the project documentation and presentation.
+- **Credit**: Any contribution to this project you will be credited in the project documentation and presentation of the original authors.

 ## Screenshots